mrfdev/1MB/Resources/mcMMO/Axes.md

 ## Axes Skills SS On

 ```
-&a**Skull Splitter ACTIVATED**
+**Skull Splitter ACTIVATED**
 ```

 ## Axes Skills SS Refresh

 ```
-&aYour &eSkull Splitter &aability is refreshed!
+Your Skull Splitter ability is refreshed!
 ```

 ## Axes.Skills SS Other Off

 ```
-Skull Splitter&a has worn off for &e{0}
+Skull Splitter has worn off for x
 ```

 ## Axes.Skills SS Other On

 ```
-&a{0}&2 has used &cSkull Splitter!
+x has used Skull Splitter!
 ```